gongfuren/PokemonThrowdown/README.md

 ## About

 Are you a Pokemon fan?
 Feast your eyes on the best command line Pokemon game there ever was!
-Featuring all 718 Pokemon
+Featuring ALL 718 Pokemon and ALL 616 Pokemon moves, this simulator is the simulator to beat all others.

 ![alt tag](https://cloud.githubusercontent.com/assets/7758601/5987608/7a0b27da-a8e9-11e4-93fb-7786a3a88623.png)